Tick Treatment Program

+A well thought out Tick Treatment Program for your property can greatly reduce or prevent the risks associated with tick activity.
 Ticks are an annoying and sometimes dangerous pests.
 Deer Ticks and other species of tick, are known vectors and carriers of very serious and potentially deadly diseases.
-They pick up disease pathogens or spirochetes when feeding on smaller animals and rodents, and then act as a vector capable of transmitting these pathogens to humans and other species as the tick matures.
-A thought out Tick Treatment Program for your property can greatly reduce or prevent the risks associated with tick activity.
+Ticks pick up disease pathogens or spirochetes when feeding on smaller animals and rodents, and then act as a vector capable of transmitting these pathogens to humans and other species as the tick matures.

 Ultra Safe is a partner of the University Of Rhode Island’s TickEncounter Resource Center.
 Our best management practices for Tick Control are based on information from the University’s product testing and field research.